josegcpa/clonex/README.md

 *Project forked from [here](https://github.com/gerstung-lab/clonex).
+Contributions include:*

-Contributions include adding the possibility of catastrophic events leading to decreases in population size.*
+* *Adding the possibility of catastrophic events leading to decreases in population size*
+* *Adding the possibility of sampling from a gamma distribution of fitness effects (each fitness effect is drawn from `gamma(1,1) * 0.01`)*

 # clonex
 This archive contains a C programme to calculate a Wright-Fisher model of cancer development.